GMTim/LostMineOfPhandelver-Notes/locations/phandalin.md

  - Children are at play on the town green, and townsfolk are running errands.
  - If [Sildar](../npcs/sildar-hallwinter.md) is with the party he suggests the party heads to the [Stonehill Inn](#stonehill-inn).

+**GM Notes**
+- If at anytime the players leave town for whatever reason, see [Overland](../locations/overland.md) location.

  ### **Event - Redbrands**
+ If players have been in town a few days and haven't encountered the Redbrands, run encounter [Redbrand Ruffians](../encounters/phandalin-redband-ruffians.md).

 ### Points of Interest
 >### Alderleaf Farm